-Anyone who owns residential property in Scotland which is let must apply to register with the local authority for the area where the property is located, unless they are covered by one of the exemptions (see below).
+Anyone who lets a residential property in The Outer Hebrides must apply to register with the Comhairle unless they are covered by one of the exemptions (see below).
 It is the owner of the property who must register.

 Exemptions apply to properties rather than to people.
 Exemptions include if the property is:

 - the only or main residence of the landlord, where there are not more than 2 lodgers

 - used for holiday lets only - should comply with the Furnished Holiday Letting Rules (Opens in a new window or downloads a file)

 - Let to Members of the Landlord’s Family Only (Opens in a new window or downloads a file)

 - held by an executor for a period less than 6 months

 - possessed by a heritable creditor for a period less than 6 months